About

 The leadership of the Military and Community Relations Office (MACRO) is composed of experienced professionals dedicated to fostering collaboration between Hawai‘i’s military and civilian sectors.

-With a deep understanding of the unique cultural, environmental, and economic dynamics of the islands, the team is committed to advancing initiatives that create mutual benefits for both the State of Hawai‘i and the U.S. Department of Defense.
+With a deep understanding of the dynamics of the islands, the team is committed to advancing initiatives that create mutual benefits for both the State of Hawai‘i and the U.S. Department of Defense.

 Laurie Moore